 The terms ‘Hypotheses’ and ‘Experiments’ sound very science’y but that’s exactly the right way to think of a UX experiment.
 Just like a scientist, a ux designer experiments with different variations until the hypothesis they formed in proved wrong or right.

-If an experiment proves your hypothesis was wrong this is just as much of a win as proving a hypotheses right.
-You may have just save a lot of money by not pursuing your original solution.
+If an experiment proves your hypothesis was wrong this is just as much of a win as proving a hypothesis right.
+You may have just saved a lot of money by not pursuing your original solution.

 In UX design don’t mix test tubes of liquids or study cells under a microscope of course.
-We take take an experimental approach to designing solutions.
+We take an experimental approach to design solutions.

 These solutions include: